thearft/CSE470/Activity Diagram for BRAC University Admission/ReadMe.txt

 ReadMe
-This folder contains Activity Diagram frim Brac University
+This folder contains Activity Diagram from Brac University